jonasbarth/snakevolution/README.md

 The `-hp` flag takes the path to the parameters file and the `ex` flag is how often the training should be executed.
 If you want to gather some data on how a set of hyper parameters performs you can specify to run it as many times as needed.

+# 8.1 Understanding selection pressure
+In biology, selection pressures are external factors which affect an organism's ability to survive in an environment.
+If the selection pressures are high, only the individuals with the most desirable traits are able to reproduce.
+Contrary, if the selection pressures are low, weaker individuals are also able to reproduce.

+Within evolutionary computing, a high selection pressure means that we are more likely to select individuals that have a high fitness score for reproduction.
+A low selection pressure means that individuals with lower fitness scores are also able to reproduce.

+If the selection pressure is high and only the fittest individuals are allowed to reproduce, the diversity within the population will decrease, causing the explored search space to shrink faster, which in turn means that the algorithm to converge faster.
+A lower selection pressure then means that we keep a more diverse population and can keep exploring a larger search space at the cost of slower convergence.

 # 9. How to play with a trained model
 To load a trained model you simply need to provide the path to the directory where the `torch` model